kaljuvee/fintechlabs/bigdata/README.md

 # Overview

-The aim of this sample job is to create a set of simple JSON extract files from various csv sources based on specific conditionis (weekly aggregation)
+The aim of this sample job is to create a set of simple JSON extract files from various csv sources based on specific conditionis (weekly aggregation).

+Below are the instructions to run the job from command line and we have also included an illustrative notebook called sample_notebook.ipynb.

-# Intstellin
+# Intstallation

 After cloning this repository, set up Python environment and install any dependencies as follows: